Activities People Do When They Hang Around Each Other

 Get togethers are often planned around one activity and others follow spontaneously from it

 Sometimes you can call a friend up and ask them if they want to sit around and play video games all day, or wander around the market.
-A lot of the time though, you'll call them to do more of a purposely fun activity and then end up falling into something else after it's over.
+A lot of the time though you'll text them to do more of a purposely fun activity and then end up falling into something else after it's over.
 Like you might see a movie together in the afternoon and when it's over go, "What do you wanna do now?"
 "I dunno, what do you wanna do?", and then end up grabbing a bite to eat before renting a movie and going back to their apartment.

 List of things friends often do together